LytixDev/LytixDev-cmus-stats/README.md

 cmus-stats is a fork of the FOSS music player <a href="https://github.com/cmus/cmus">cmus</a> that adds stat taking and spotify wrapped-like graphs.
 On playing a song, cmus-stats stores track data locally in a SQlite3 type database. cmus-stats comes with scripts that will generate graphs and diagrams based on the local data.

+This program is licensed under the GNU GPL V2.0.
+Every file I (Nicolai Brand) have created or modified will state so in the beginning of the file.

 Copyright © 2022 Nicolai Brand <nicolaibrand2002@gmail.com>

 Copyright © 2008-2017 Various Authors